Prakharprasun/Competitive-Programming-Reference-Notebook/README.md

 # Competitive Programming

-All codes are tested on C++20, may fail depending on version and compiler.
+All codes are tested on C++20 or C++23, may fail depending on version and compiler.

 ## This repo has stuff inspired/taken by: